-However, I’m having a hard time finding information about cost.
-Can you tell me how much assisted living costs?
+So, how much does assisted living cost?
 And how much would it cost for Mom to live at a MacIntosh community?

 Assisted Living Costs in Ohio

-That gives you an idea of how much assisted living can cost.
 Some communities may fall above or below these rates based on their services and amenities.
-For example, communities that offer services like memory care may be closer to the $6,000-$8,000 range.
+For example, communities that offer services like memory care may be closer to the $7,000-$9,000 range per month.

 Assisted Living Costs at MacIntosh Care Communities

-At MacIntosh, two rates factor into our assisted living costs: the apartment rate and the level of care rate, which is determined by an assessment that is completed prior to moving in.
+At MacIntosh, two rates factor into our assisted living costs: the apartment rate and the level of care rate, which is determined by an assessment done prior to the resident’s move-in date.

 The apartment rate depends on the size of the apartment.
-The level of care rate is based on how much assistance the resident needs with things such as dressing or medication management.
+The level of care rate is based on how much assistance the resident needs with things like dressing or medication management.

 Included Fees vs. a La Carte Fees

-One benefit of living at a MacIntosh community, if your mom chooses to go that route, is that our communities are all-inclusive.
-All services are included in the monthly fee, including:
+One benefit of living at a MacIntosh senior living community is that our communities are all-inclusive.
+The following services are included in the monthly fee: